You're Not the One: Music video

 The official music video for "You're Not the One" was directed by Grant Singer, and written and co-produced by V magazine senior editor Patrik Sandberg.
 Ferreira announced plans to shoot a visual for the track in July 2013, and stated that Singer would direct it.
-According to Singer, the video took nine months to craft; it was originally supposed to be filmed in Berlin so it had a "Christiane F. vibe", however this did not occur due to unknown reasons.
+According to Singer, the video took nine months to craft; it was originally supposed to be filmed in Berlin so it had a "Christiane F. vibe", however this did not occur for unknown reasons.
 Sandberg suggested the twist ending and the use of an ice pick, which he thought should be used as a "narrative tool" instead of just a prop.
 Singer described the overall video as "sinister and pop".
 The video was filmed at The Lash, a nightclub in Los Angeles, where Ferreira is seen dancing in front of multicolored lasers.

 The video begins with Ferreira walking towards a blue projector screen, wearing black sunglasses, a black jacket and a transparent, fishnet-pattern top.
 Ferreira stops and removes the jacket slowly as a group of voyeurs observes her.
 During her act, she continuously looks towards a man with shades and long hair, who sips a drink while watching Ferreira.
 Outside the nightclub, she is seen again with that man—her apparent love interest—as they kiss each other and involve themselves physically.
 They reencounter in a black room where Ferreira sticks an ice pick on his face; in response, he slaps her, to which she smiles and they start kissing again.
 After they reenter the nightclub, another man whispers in her ear, while this catches her love interest's attention, implying jealousy if not competition.
 The latter walks away and finds the woman he arrived with whom he starts dancing and kissing, much to Ferreira's sadness.
 The next morning, she wakes up in a grass field with red marks on her face while holding the ice pick, which is now covered in blood.
 In a different setting, the man, who is lying on a bed, sees his stomach cut with the word "not", dripping blood as well.
 Spin's Marc Hogan found the video too "focused on Ferreira's model" abilities to "complement the song effectively".